What are inquiries and how do they affect my credit score?

 Inquiries are the least important items to remove from your credit report compared to other negative items like missed payments and delinquent debts.
-They have a relatively low effect on your credit score and actually cause less and less damage over time.
-Because they only affect your score for 12 months drop off entirely after two years, inquiries are by no means the worst thing you can have on your report.
+They have a relatively low effect on your credit score and cause less and less damage over time.
+Because they only affect your score for 12 months and drop off entirely after two years, inquiries are by no means the worst thing you can have on your report.
 Many negative items stay on there for anywhere between seven and ten years.
 So if your credit report is riddled with several severe negative items, then removing inquiries from your credit reports should be your last priority as you work on increasing your overall scores.

 It often helps to talk to a professional credit repair company to help you analyze your credit report and prioritize issues that need to be addressed.
 Plus, they have the legal know-how of what your rights are with your different creditors and how likely you are to get certain items removed.

 What is the difference between a hard and soft credit inquiry?

 Hard inquiries affect your credit scores while soft inquiries do NOT affect your credit scores.

 Hard inquiries occur when you apply for new credit, such as a mortgage, car loan, or credit card.
 But other requests can trigger a hard inquiry, including those pertaining to a new insurance policy, job application, or cell phone.
 Whenever this happens, the inquiry is listed on your credit report, along with the date it was requested.
 That’s when the two-year countdown to removal begins.